creek-service/basic-kafka-streams-demo/docs/_demo/03-service-descriptor.md

 This demo will use the [Kafka Streams extension][ksExt], and the service descriptor will include an _input topic_, which the service will consume, and an _output topic_, which the service will produces to.

-## Defining service resources
+## Define the topic resources

-The aggregate template provides a shell service descriptor named `ReverseServiceDescriptor.java`.
+The aggregate template provided a shell service descriptor in the repository named `ReverseServiceDescriptor.java`.
 Add the following to `ReverseServiceDescriptor.java` to define the service's input and output topic:

 {% highlight java %}